angular/angular/guides/creating-a-custom-form-field-control.md

 }
 ```

-This sets up our component so it can work with `<mat-form-field>`, but now we need to implement the
+This sets up our component, so it can work with `<mat-form-field>`, but now we need to implement the
 various methods and properties declared by the interface we just implemented.
 To learn more about
 the `MatFormFieldControl` interface, see the
 [form field API documentation](https://material.angular.io/components/form-field/api).